troy-west/apache-kafka-cli-tools/README.md

 Use in unison with the TW AK3W Workshop: https://kafka.troywest.com

+We use this repository to learn the ergonimics of running a simple three node Kafka Cluster locally.

+We use this cluster with our Number Stations project to decode 1.5M messages using Kafka Streams.

 ## Initialize

 Start a 3-node Kafka Cluster and enter a shell with all kafka-tools scripts: